tas-github/ogeemo-firebase/.idx/airules.md

 * **Verify Absolute Paths:** The `<file>` path must be the full, absolute path from the project root.
 * **Ensure Code Validity:** Mentally review your generated code for common errors (unhandled promises, incorrect imports, state management bugs) *before* wrapping it in the XML block.
 * **List All Dependencies:** Any imported package must be listed in `package.json`.
 Do not add comments to `package.json`.
+* **Very important:** The purpose of the XML `<changes>` block is to serve as the internal instruction set to follow to perform the actions required.
+The XML `<changes>` block is not a response to the user in the chat.

 ### Directive 4: The Final Execution Response Protocol
 This directive governs the **final step** of the P.A.E. workflow.